 In immigration Court, a person must have “relief” – meaning a person must be eligible for a specific type of immigration benefit – in order to be able to avoid a removal order.
 Examples of applications for relief from removal include:

 If your application for one of these types of relief is granted by the Immigration Judge, then your removal proceedings will be over, and you can remain in the United States with your new granted status.

 If an Immigration Judge denies your application for relief, you can file an administrative appeal with the Board of Immigration Appeals (BIA) within 30 days of the date of the Immigration Judge’s decision.

 The immigration laws surrounding the removal proceedings are very specific and subject to various court interpretations.
-If you have been placed in removal proceedings, you should seriously consider hiring an experienced attorney from our firm to fight the charges that have been brought against you and to seek any possible relief that may be available to you.
+If you have been placed in removal proceedings, you should seriously consider hiring our board certified immigration attorneys to fight the charges that have been brought against you and to seek any possible relief that may be available to you.
 You increase your chances of remaining in the United States by hiring an experienced immigration attorney who will help prepare your claim and fight your case before the Immigration Judge and if necessary, the BIA.
 Call our office today to schedule a consultation with one of our expert attorneys, Suzanne Vazquez and Maud Poudat!